 How the 24-hour shift works

-The 24-hour shift is particularly common in areas of work where on-call duty and standby duty are a priority.
-According to the Working Hours Act, it is permitted to exceed the prescribed limit of 10 hours at a time.
-However, this only applies if “working hours regularly and to a considerable extent include standby duty and on-call duty”.
+The 24-hour shift is particularly common in areas of work where on-call duty and standby duty take priority.
+According to the Working Hours Act, it is permitted to exceed the prescribed limit of 10 consecutive working hours.
+However, this only applies if “the working time regularly and to a considerable extent includes standby duty and on-call duty”.

 The advantages and disadvantages of the 24-hour shift